Earth radius

-A nominal Earth radius is sometimes used as a unit of measurement in astronomy and geophysics, which is recommended by the International Astronomical Union to be the equatorial value.

 A globally-average value is usually considered to be 6371 km with a 0.3% variability (±10 km) for the following reasons.

 The International Union of Geodesy and Geophysics (IUGG) provides three reference values: the mean radius (R_{1}) of three radii measured at two equator points and a pole; the authalic radius, which is the radius of a sphere with the same surface area (R_{2}); and the volumetric radius, which is the radius of a sphere having the same volume as the ellipsoid (R_{3}).
 All three values are about 6371 km.

-Other ways to define and measure the Earth radius involve the radius of curvature.
-A few definitions yield values outside the range between polar radius and equatorial radius because they include local or geoidal topography or because they depend on abstract geometrical considerations.
+Other ways to define and measure the Earth's radius involve either the spheroid's radius of curvature or the actual topography.
+A few definitions yield values outside the range between the polar radius and equatorial radius because they account for localized effects.

+A nominal Earth radius (denoted $\mathcal{R}^\mathrm N_\mathrm{E}$) is sometimes used as a unit of measurement in astronomy and geophysics, a conversion factor used when expressing planetary properties as multiples or fractions of a constant terrestrial radius; if the choice between equatorial or polar radii is not explicit, the equatorial radius is to be assumed, as recommended by the International Astronomical Union (IAU).